Costly defense traits in structured populations: Main results

-\end{theorem} Knowing the asymptotic behavior of the host populations, we can formally replace the $(H^N)_{N\in\N}$ in the diffusion equation~\eqref{eq:dF} of the altruist frequencies and, thereby, we arrive at the diffusion equation which the limit of altruist frequencies solves.
-Our main result, Theorem~\ref{thm:conv.freq.altruist}, then proves that the altruist frequencies converge to the solution of the diffusion equation~\eqref{eq:X}.
-The proof of Theorem~\ref{thm:conv.freq.altruist} is deferred to Section~\ref{sec:convF_proof} below and is based on a general stochastic averaging result in Kurtz~\cite{Kurtz1992}.
+\end{theorem} Knowing the asymptotic behavior of the prey populations, we can formally replace the $(H^N)_{N\in\N}$ in the diffusion equation of the defender frequencies (see \eqref{eq:dF} below) and, thereby, we arrive at the diffusion equation solved by the limit of defender frequencies.
+Our main result, Theorem~\ref{thm:conv.freq.altruist}, then proves that the defender frequencies converge to the solution of the diffusion equation~\eqref{eq:X} below.
+The proof of Theorem~\ref{thm:conv.freq.altruist} is deferred to Section~\ref{sec:convF_proof} below and is based on a general stochastic averaging result in \citet{Kurtz1992}.